 Cold Temperature Operation: In an area of extreme cold, where the temperature falls below -29 °C (-20 °F), an SAE 0W-30 oil may be used.
 An oil of this viscosity grade will provide easier cold starting for the engine at extremely low temperatures.
-When selecting an oil of the appropriate viscosity grade, it is recommended to select an oil of the correct specification.
-See "Specification" earlier in this section.
+When selecting an oil of the appropriate viscosity grade, always select an oil of the correct specification.
+See "Specification" earlier in this section for more information.